East Madison Street (Seattle)

 See Additional Media

 Madison is one of Seattle's most storied streets.
 From an ageless game trail, to an ancient Indian path, to a pioneering wagon road, to a major arterial, its evolution mirrored the development of the city itself.
 Stretching eastward from the shores of Elliott Bay, Madison becomes East Madison after crossing Broadway heading toward Lake Washington.
 In 1882 an African American settler bought land along the wagon road and began selling lots to fellow newcomers; in time an African American-oriented business strip arose near the midsection of East Madison.
-It included a butcher shop, barbershops, a theater, churches, cafes, taverns, pool halls, and a few fabled dancehalls where early local forms of jazz, R&B, and rock 'n' roll were forged, and where Ray Charles (1930-2004), Quincy Jones (b.
-1933), and Jimi Hendrix (1942-1970) honed their craft.
+It included a butcher shop, barbershops, a theater, churches, cafes, taverns, pool halls, and a few fabled dancehalls where early local forms of jazz, R&B, and rock 'n' roll were forged, and where Ray Charles (1930-2004), Quincy Jones (1933-2024), and Jimi Hendrix (1942-1970) honed their craft.
 East Madison became the northern border between an ethnically diverse Central District and the mostly white neighborhoods of North Seattle.
 During its first century, the East Madison community created a proud cultural legacy, albeit one that by 2019 was reeling under the pressures of gentrification.
 With new apartment, condominium, retail, and restaurant complexes rising along East Madison, its face had changed dramatically.
 Only time will tell if its soul has survived.

 The Big Rock